HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling

 \textbf{Sea Surface Height ($\eta$).} In the physical skeleton, $\eta$ is not treated as a prognostic variable and is not evolved via the dynamical core.
-Instead, it directly participating in the update of the velocity field $(u, v)$ (See Appendix~\ref{app:dycore}).
+Instead, it directly participates in the diagnostic update of the velocity field $(u, v)$ through the pressure and geostrophic-balance terms (See Appendix~\ref{app:dycore}).

-\textbf{Notes on Model Efficiency.} While traditional dynamical cores are computationally intensive \cite{kochkov2024neural}, our lightweight design introduces only a marginal 20--30\% overhead relative to the neural component (see Appendix \ref{app:efficiency}).
-Given the orders-of-magnitude speedup of deep learning models over conventional numerical solvers \cite{cui2025forecasting,bi2022pangu}, this additional cost is negligible.
+\textbf{Why the Skeleton is Lightweight.} The physical skeleton is lighter than full primitive-equation solvers because it combines conservative tracer transport with quasi-geostrophic PV evolution, avoiding explicit resolution of fast gravity-wave modes.
+Unresolved turbulent and subgrid processes are then handled by the neural residual corrector $\mathcal{N}_{\theta}$.